Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 +button at the right of the existing tabs, and choose a name for it.

-In a same area, the attributes are positionned related to other attributes of the same set (it will make sense with the next section on card models).
+In a same area, the fields are positionned related to other fields of the same set (it will make sense with the next section on card models).

-You can modifiy this order, by drag and dropping attributes.
+You can modifiy this order, by drag and dropping fields.

-A change in the position of a shared attribute will affect all the cards of your project.
+A change in the position of a shared field will affect all the cards of your project.

-You can remove an attribute using the small
+You can remove a field using the small

-You should take care of data loss if you want to delete an attribute.
-All cards which have access to the deleted attribute will lost any data attached to it.
+You should take care of data loss if you want to delete a field.
+All cards which have access to the deleted field will lost any data attached to it.

 Move card tabs